 There’s hardly anything more satisfying than laying your eyes on a field full of strawberries ripe for picking…especially if you’re a kid.
-Luckily for the littles (and let’s be honest, you, too), there are dozens of farms and fields across the DMV where the picking party can commence.
+Luckily for your entire berry-loving crew, there are dozens of farms and fields across the DMV where the strawberry picking party can commence.
 For nearly 5 straight weeks, these pick-your-own farms will be teeming with ripe fruit you and your littles can pick straight off the vine.
-We’ve listed 10 of the best berry farms below, many of which boast bonus features—from precious play areas to stocked farmers markets and even wagon rides and catch-and-release fishing holes!
+We’ve listed 10 of the best strawberry farms below, many of which boast bonus features—from socially-distant picnic spots to stocked farmers markets and even wagon rides and catch-and-release fishing holes!

-Just 35 miles from D.C., this wholesale fruit and vegetable farm is just a hop, skip, and a jump from the city.
+Just 35 miles from DC, this wholesale fruit and vegetable farm is just a hop, skip, and jump from the city.
 Make sure you pack a picnic for those hungry tummies!
-You can enjoy your home-packed meal at their waterfront picnic area and strawberry patch (on the Patuxent River) while your kiddos run around in their play area.
+You can enjoy your home-packed meal under a shaded grove of trees while your kiddos run around.

 Great Country Farms

 With wagon ride farm tours, u-pick orchards, catch and release fishing, a barn yard, mazes, play area, and a giant jumping pillow, good luck leaving before closing time.
-Visit during the weekend of May 13-14 for the Strawberry Jubilee—a huge festival with live music, pie eating contests, time to pick your own strawberries, and tasty strawberry treats (don’t miss the Donut Strawberry Shortcake).
+Don't forget to grab a box of fresh cider donuts when you are there.
 Yum.